-Ophiuchus, as defined by the 1930 International Astronomical Union’s Constellation Boundaries, is a large constellation located around the celestial equator that is situated behind the sun from November 29 to December 17.
+Ophiuchus, as defined by the 1930 International Astronomical Union’s Constellation Boundaries, is a large constellation located around the celestial equator that is situated behind the Sun for 18 days, from November 29 to December 17.
 Its name comes from the Greek word “Ὀφιοῦχος” meaning “serpent-bearer”, and is commonly represented as a man grasping the snake.
 Go figure.

 “Ophiuchus holds apart the serpent which with its mighty spirals and twisted body encircles his own, so that he may untie its knots and back that winds in loops.
 But, bending its supple neck, the serpent looks back and returns: and the other’s hands slide over the loosened coils.
 The struggle will last forever, since they wage it on level terms with equal powers”. ~ Manilius, Astronomica, 10AD